Rear area postal service

 Militär-Bergverwaltung Nr 1

 On 16 January 1917, the Ministry of War published Order No. 54.
-This decree stipulated that from 15 February 1917: "All information relating to theatres of operations, attachment to armies, army groups or army detachments, army corps, divisions and brigades is prohibited in addresses".
-This decree mainly affected troops and military services at the front; L. of C. troops or services were not immediately affected.
+This decree stipulated that from 15 February 1917: "All information relating to theatres of operations, attachment to armies, army groups or army detachments, army corps, divisions, and brigades is prohibited in addresses".
+This decree mainly affected troops and military services at the front; Lines of Communication troops or services were not immediately affected.

 On 10 May 1917, the Director of the Army Post Office suggested replacing the location of certain services, such as bank supervision offices, with a number.